rtbuf/rtbuf.github.io/index.md

 in high level programming languages which rely on garbage collectors to free memory.
-The problem of a GC is that it induces latency because while the program is stopped collecting free memory it stops other processing.
+The problem of a GC is that it induces latency because while the program is stopped collecting free memory it stops other processing so real-time applications are not possible with most modern programming languages.
 Multi-processor safe and real-time garbage collectors are not open source and very expensive pieces of software.

 A possible solution to handle real time computation on a garbage collected platform is to offload real-time computations to a C server